purpledalek/SimplePiStats/readme.md

 Please note: images may be unstable on iPhone, refreshing is the only known fix for this issue

 ## Adding custom CSS
-You can add a custom CSS file by putting it in the `static` folder, then adding the filename to the config.
+You can add a custom CSS file by placing it in the `static` folder, then adding the filename to the config.
 For example if you have a CSS file called myCustomStyle.css, you can put that in the `static` folder and then add "myCustomStyle.css" to the custom_css line of the config.
 Any changes made to elements in your custom css file will overwrite the default style for that element.

+## Adding custom JavaScript
+You can add custom JavaScript by placing as many `.js` files into `static/custom_js`.
+Files will be loaded in alphabetical order, below all other JS on the page, just above the closing script tag.
+This can be used for many things, such as creating buttons that trigger alert or confirmation boxes, which then can be used to trigger other events.

 ## Possible features
 - More icons for popular services